Ponca City (580) 290-1006

 Recovering Compensation After a TBI

 If you or a loved one has sustained a TBI due to someone else’s negligence, you have the right to pursue compensation for your damages.
-At Martin Jean & Jackson, we help clients seek recovery for:
+At Martin, Jean, Jackson, Martin & Peach, we help clients seek recovery for:

 • Medical Expenses: Including hospital bills, surgeries, rehabilitation, medications, and future medical care.